-The KDE approach presented here assumes that all the conflict events are equivalent, irrespective of their nature (violence against civilians, battle between armed groups, etc.) or their human toll (number of casualties).19 With a large enough sample, one can split conflict events into the relevant sub-categories and estimate different smoothing parameters for each of them in the direct approach.
-Events that generate high number of fatalities, for instance, could therefore have smaller or larger smoothing parameters compared to low intensity events.20 Similarly, events that happen across country or regional borders could also have different smoothing parameters if there are enough conflict events to estimate them.
+The KDE approach presented so far assumes that all the conflict events are equivalent, irrespective of their nature (violence against civilians, battle between armed groups, etc.), their human toll (number of casualties) or whether they occurred beyond or within a given country border.
+With a large enough sample, one can split conflict events into the relevant sub-categories and estimate different parameters for each of them in the direct approach.
+Events that generate high number of fatalities, for instance, could therefore have smaller or larger contribution to the risk compared to low intensity events.
+Similarly, events that happen across country or regional borders could also have different contribution to the risk if there are enough conflict events to estimate them.